thatcovidlife/tcl-web/cline_docs/techContext.md

 - Modified database connection in `lib/db/index.ts` to use `DZL_DATABASE_URL` environment variable
 - Added Drizzle configuration in `drizzle.config.ts`
 - Generated new migration files in `lib/db/migrations`
+- Simplified the schema to only include users and profiles tables

 ## Composable Refactoring